S H E L L E Y L E A C H . C O M

 " The Shapeshifter "

-Painting 1 in my series
+Painting 1

 This painting captures the natural geological outcropping on Mazinaw Rock, which intriguingly resembles various forms of wildlife native to Bon Echo and Mazinaw Rock.
 Upon first glance, I saw shapes in the outcropping reminiscent of a frog or a turtle.
+It seemed to be fitting sitting on the edge of the cliff looking out over the lake.
+Spending enough time there it really can lead to using ones imagination.
+The painting I guess becomes a metaphor for how nature, when if given time and attention, invites us to see things in our own unique way and the endless possibilities that everything could be something different if we just looked at it long enough.

 " Echo's of Last Light "